 MSOs additionally function to protect PE firms from liabilities related to their portfolio companies.
-For instance, a judge in Texas recently dismissed an antitrust lawsuit filed by the Federal Trade Commission (FTC) against a leading PE firm.
+For instance, a judge in Texas recently dismissed an antitrust lawsuit\ filed by the Federal Trade Commission (FTC) against PE firm Welsh Carson Anderson & Stowe.
 The suit accused the firm of suppressing competition and driving up the price of anesthesiology services in the state, deciding that the firm, a minority equity owner, did not in fact control the actions of its portfolio company, an anesthesiology provider.